Penilaian Menengah Rendah

-Penilaian Menengah Rendah (commonly abbreviated as PMR; Malay for Lower Secondary Assessment) was a Malaysian public examination targeting Malaysian adolescents and young adults between the ages of 13 to 30 years taken by all Form Three high school and college students in both government and private schools throughout the country from independence in 1957 to 2013.
-It was formerly known as Sijil Rendah Pelajaran (SRP; Malay for Lower Certificate of Education).
+Penilaian Menengah Rendah (PMR; Malay, 'Lower Secondary Assessment') was a Malaysian public examination targeting Malaysian adolescents and young adults between the ages of 13 and 30 years taken by all Form Three high school and college students in both government and private schools throughout the country from independence in 1957 to 2013.
+It was formerly known as Sijil Rendah Pelajaran (SRP; Malay, 'Lower Certificate of Education').
 It was set and examined by the Malaysian Examinations Syndicate (Lembaga Peperiksaan Malaysia), an agency under the Ministry of Education.

 This standardised examination was held annually during the first or second week of October.
 The passing grade depended on the average scores obtained by the candidates who sat for the examination.

-PMR was abolished in 2014 and has since replaced by high school and college-based Form Three Assessment (PT3; Malay for Penilaian Tingkatan 3).
+PMR was abolished in 2014 and has since replaced by high school and college-based Form Three Assessment (PT3; Penilaian Tingkatan 3).

 Subjects

 The mandatory or core subjects that were taken in this exam are: